Laura Sobral Rey- ESR 6, August 2018 - August 2021

 At AL, France (October/November 2019) to run and test the cryogenic CO2 removal system

-At CNRS, France (August 2020) to get trained in SPM at very low temperature
+At CNRS, France (July/August 2021) to get trained in SPM at very low temperature

 Competition between Coulomb blockade and multiple Andreev reﬂection